emiloberg/liferay-ddmtool/README.md

 * `projectName`.
 Your project name.
 App may be called with command line argument `--project myproject` to skip the project selection menu.
 * `filesPath`.
 Full path to where your DDMs are.
 This is typically the folder you want to have under version control.
 * `defaultLocale`.
 New DDMs will be uploaded with the name/description in this locale.
+* `allowSelfSignedCerts`.
+By default, Node.js (and this tool) does not allow connections to hosts with self signed certificates.
+Set this to `true` to bypass this check and allow the connection.
+Added in version 0.8.6.
 * `watchIgnorePattern`.
 Some editors create temporary files.
 To make sure that the watch function doesn't try to upload those to the server you may specify a regex of files to ignore.
 Default settings ignore files starting with `#` and/or ending with `~`.
 Added in version 0.8.5.
 You need to add the `watchIgnorePattern` line to any previous projects you have, if you want to add the functionality.

 ##### Host(s)